|Nation||United States of America (USA)|

 Identical to Pioneer 6, NASA's Pioneer 7 was launched at 15:20:17 UT Aug.
 17, 1966, from Cape Canaveral, Florida.

-It was put into heliocentric orbit at 1.01 × 1.125 AU with a period of 402.95 days to study magnetic fields of solar origin, measure various characteristics of the solar wind, and distinguish between solar and galactic cosmic rays.
+It was put into heliocentric orbit at 1.01 × 1.125 AU with an orbital period of 402.95 days to study magnetic fields of solar origin, to measure various characteristics of the solar wind, and to distinguish between solar and galactic cosmic rays.